segmentio/segment-docs/src/connections/destinations/catalog/actions-ironclad/index.md

 3. Click **Settings** from the menu that appears.
 4. Under the site settings pane, you will find **Access Id**.

+> success ""
+> If you need the Access ID for a different Site in your account, you need to switch to that Site and find it in the Account Settings there.
+Use the Change Site button (crossing arrows) near the bottom of the navigation bar on the left side of the screen to sign in to a different Site.

+{% include components/actions-fields.html %}

+{% comment %}
 ## Ironclad mappings and definitions

 Once the Ironclad (Actions) Site Access Id is configured, you're ready to finish the rest of the mappings: